KP-90/fakebook-api/README.md

 And see the live app here - https://mighty-cliffs-46847.herokuapp.com/

-**warning, site is hosted for free on heroku, so it may be slow to start up
+**WARNING, site is hosted for FREE on Render.com.
+Thus it will take about 30s - 1 minute to actually start up and may be slow to update.

-*/ Backend Currently hosted on Render.com /*